maxime-rainville/silverstripe-graph-benchamrk/README.md

 If you want to be able to deploy this somewhere, you'll have to run the task and commit your changes to a fork.

+## What about data
+The dummy data object will try to generate some random data and random relationships on dev/build.

+By default, we'll generate 5 instances of each DataObject class and randomly link them up in relationships.

 ## What schema will be generated out of the box?
 By default, the module doesn't have any schemas or DataObjects.
 You have to run the task to get something.